ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 Wow!
 That was sure a lot.
 Maybe some of you are feeling good about the state of your relationship (or maybe the prospect of one) based on the findings above.
 Maybe some of you however, are feeling defeated or trapped in some sort of "statisical desntiny".
 I speak now directly to you.

-Love, as much as I have tried in this post to capture the trends and correlations underlying it, is not something that can so easily be understood.
-As someone who has himself once been in a different-race, diffferent-religion, long-distance relationship, I understand that love is something which thrives on communication, understanding, support, and comporomise, none of which are captured in the data (as if you could capture such things).
+Love, as much as I have tried in this post to capture the trends and correlations underlying it, is **not something that can so easily be understood**.
+As someone who has himself once been in a different-race, diffferent-religion, long-distance relationship, I understand that love is something which thrives on **communication, understanding, support, and comporomise**, none of which are captured in the data (as if you could capture such things).

 So, it is important to take the findings above with a grain (or a barrel if you prefer) of salt.
-The work above is very useful, enlightening, and surprising in understanding the disparities in breakup rates based on a variety of factors pertaining to couples, especialy in regards to those things people fundamentally identify with such as race, relgion, and politics.
-Still, remember that these disparties have an inherent "all else held constant" phrase.
+The work above is very useful, enlightening, and surprising in understanding the disparities in breakup rates based on a variety of factors pertaining to couples, **especialy in regards to those things people fundamentally identify with such as race, relgion, and politics**.
+Still, remember that these disparties have an inherent **"all else held constant"** phrase.
 Even if you are a different-race, different-relgion, different-party, etc. couple, if you have found some common ground, good on you.

-The important thing, I think, is really to build the courage to understand what you truly want and find the person, go to the place, achieve the goal, cross the barrier that will help you get there.
+The important thing, I think, is really to build the courage to understand what you truly want and **find the person, go to the place, achieve the goal, cross the barrier that will help you get there.**

 ---